 How does Botox work?

 Botox injections have a rapid effect on facial wrinkles.
-The treatment works by blocking the release of acetylcholine, a chemical signal produced by the nerves, which paralyses the muscles around the injection area within a couple of days of the Botox treatment.
+By blocking the release of acetylcholine, a chemical signal produced by the nerves, Botox paralyses the muscles around the injection area within a couple of days of the Botox treatment [2].

 Botox injections can also be used to treat excessive sweating, for example, as this same chemical signal is what causes the sweat glands to become active.

-The muscle-relaxing effects of Botox in both the face and other areas of the body are not permanent and patients will need regular injections are needed to maintain the results.
+The muscle-relaxing effects of Botox in both the face and other areas of the body are not permanent and patients will need regular injections to maintain the results.

 Is Botox safe?